Connect with others who understand.

 What Are the Symptoms of Lymphoma?

-Many lymphoma symptoms can be caused by illnesses like the flu or by other cancers.
-Some symptoms of lymphoma can also be side effects of treatment.
+Many lymphoma symptoms are similar to those caused by illnesses like the flu or by other types of cancers.
+Some can also be side effects of treatment.
 Lymphoma symptoms vary depending on which parts of your body are affected and the type of lymphoma.
-Some lymphoma symptoms are local, meaning they only affect a specific area of the body, while others are systemic, affecting the entire body.
+Some symptoms are local, meaning they only affect a specific area of the body, while others are systemic, affecting the entire body.

 Some common symptoms of lymphoma include: